Skip to main content

 Brazil's Tax Reform is the single most consequential fiscal event for software importers since ISS was created in 1965.
 It is not a threat.
 It is a restructuring opportunity.
 The dominant market reading is wrong: the reform does not make imports more expensive.
 It reduces the effective burden for 4 out of 5 companies.

 With the enactment of Complementary Law 214/2025 on January 16, 2025, the new tax system ceased to be a proposal.
 It is law.
 The transition begins in 2026 with IBS and CBS testing.
-IOF/Exchange remains at 3.5% (Decreto 12.499/2025), sustained by STF in ADC 96; the tax reform does NOT extinguish IOF/Câmbio.
-By 2033, Brazil will operate with a unified IBS and CBS system, replacing five taxes with two, featuring a mechanism the current regime lacks: full credits for all tax regimes.
+IOF/Exchange remains at 3.5% (Decreto 12.499/2025), sustained by STF in ADC 96; Important: IOF/Exchange is NOT eliminated by the Tax Reform.
+The 3.5% rate (Decree 12.499/2025) remains in force after 2033.
+By 2033, Brazil will operate with a unified IBS and CBS system, replacing up to five taxes with two, featuring a mechanism the current regime lacks: expanded credits for the regular regime.

 Every international software contract carries: